Ball State contains Patterson, tops Buffalo 38-28 to win MAC - WHIZ News

 Plitt’s 9-yard scoring pass to Justin Hall tied it at 21.
 Then the Bulls left Jalen McGaughy open downfield on third-and-12, and Plitt found him for a 56-yard scoring strike with 1:30 remaining.

 That left Buffalo trailing for the first time all season, and Ball State wasn’t done.
-Jimmy Daw knocked the ball away from quarterback Kyle Vantrease, and Christian Albright returned the fumble 34 yards for a touchdown with 48 seconds to play in the half.
+Jimmy Daw — who also blocked a field goal in the game — knocked the ball away from quarterback Kyle Vantrease, and Christian Albright returned the fumble 34 yards for a touchdown with 48 seconds to play in the half.
 That was the first sack Buffalo had allowed all season, and it was a costly one.

 “I thought we really couldn’t get Jaret on track,” Buffalo coach Lance Leipold said.
 “We never really got the momentum to keep kind of hammering away at the running game there, from the second quarter on.”